umerxk/BikeRental/README.md

 How to run ?
 - For both (frontend & backend) install node_modules by running npm install
-- user npm run dev on root to start the project
+- use npm run dev on root to start the project

 ## Auth Creds for manager